jdh-invicara/dxf-viewer-react/README.md

 ## Todo

+* UI for configuring options (and stored in LocalStorage)
 * Add blocks details to info pane
 * Display one instance of each block in the main pane (synthesize a temporary document for this)